-- 1. Use of geofabric and check dams within the former railroad ditch at the lower part of Wetland A will be regularly inspected and repaired (if needed).
-The check dams are intended to sequester sediments from being transported offsite (particularly Fanno Creek to the west). - 2.
-Gravel construction entrance at S.W.
-82nd and 83rd Avenues will be installed and properly maintained for the duration of the project.
+- 1. Use of sand bag check dams within the former railroad ditch at the lower part of Wetland A will be regularly inspected and repaired (if needed).
+The check dams are intended to sequester sediments in the event of an inadvertent leak from a conveyance pipe or sump pump failure. - 2.
+Gravel construction driveway at S.W.
+83rd Avenues will be installed and properly maintained for the duration of the sediment bag placement.
 As necessary, gravel and dirt will be swept daily from the affected portion of Fanno Creek pedestrian and bike trail. - 3.
 Sediment fencing installed below the sediment bag placement and staging areas will be inspected weekly.
-Any damaged or torn geofabric will be cleaned or replaced when sediment build up has exceeded manufacturer's recommendations. - 4.
+Any damaged or torn fence fabric will be cleaned or replaced when sediment build up has exceeded manufacturer's recommendations. - 4.
 Stockpile Covers: While no surplus soil stockpiling is anticipated, the contractor will have extra tarps or plastic sheeting available to prevent sediment transport and/or tracking by equipment. - 5.
-A 1200-C permit from DEQ will be acquired prior to construction beginning.
-Additional permits from Washington County will also be obtained for work within the floodplain and grading. - 6.
-Additional agency authorizations for placement of sediment bags, such as cover soil and revegetation with naturalized grasses and forbs.
+A CWS erosion control permit will be acquired prior to installation work.
+Additional permits from Washington County will also be obtained for grading and right-of-way access. - 6.
+Additional CWS authorization is anticipated for ground cover regeneration with naturalized grasses and forbs.